 How much are the Mickey Mouse ears at Disneyland?

-With Mickey Ears are priced from $14.99 to $24.99 (tax not included and all prices subject to change), they can get very pricy.
+With Mickey Ears are priced from $14.99 to $24.99 (tax not included and all prices subject to change), they can get very pricey.
 The cost to make your own DIY Mickey Ears is under $10 usually, if you do not have a lot of expensive embellishments.
 Not to mention, the basic embroidery is $3.00 while premium embroidery fonts are $7.00 at Disneyland.
-I love Disney ears as much as the next person but it is also fun to customise your own too.
+I love Disney ears as much as the next person but it is also fun to customize your own too.

 What You Need to Make Mickey Ears with Fabric

 - 1/2 yard of your choice fabric (flannel and cotton work the best)

 - a thread that matches the fabric

 - Styrofoam board

 - cardboard from a shipping box laying around

 - Exacto knife

 - 2cm headband